Gustav Klimt was born, lived, worked, and died in Vienna. So his name and works appear throughout the city, often in unexpected places.

 (Upper Belvedere art gallery and home to The Kiss)

-Belvedere usually has around a dozen other Klimt works on display, too.
-However, you may not be the only one interested, so go early or risk the crowds.
-And look out for any relevant temporary exhibitions, too.
+Belvedere usually has around a dozen other Klimt paintings on display, too.
+However, you may not be the only one interested, so book your time slot in advance or risk a wait.

 Leopold Museum